-Hey everyone!
 If you’re still starting your relationship with makeup, then you would know that picking and choosing what you need can get a bit overwhelming.
-In this post, I’ve listed some basic products that I think everyone should have in their makeup kit.
+I get a lot of questions about what one absolutely NEEDS in their makeup kit, so for this post, I’ve listed some basic products that I think everyone should have in their makeup kit.

 If you have oily skin and visible pores, then it might do you well to have a primer in your kit.
 A good one that I like is The Body Shop Instablur Primer.
 It helps my makeup stay on longer and go on smoother.
 It also helps control oil, so this would be a good one if you have really oily skin.
 Another primer I like is the Too Faced Hangover Replenishing Face Primer.
 If you have dry skin, then this one’s for you.
 It’s infused with ingredients like coconut water and probiotics to make your skin bright and hydrated.